MeganClo/Horiseon/README.md

 # Horiseon

 ## Purpose
-A marketing agency that offers to helps businesses optimize their web performance for customers.
+A marketing agency that offers to help businesses optimize their web performance for customers.

 ## Built With
 * HTML